abrt/retrace-server/DEPLOYING.md

         $ ./autogen.sh sysdeps

-    or installed by (two versions based on your package manager):
+    or installed by:

-        $ ./autogen.sh sysdeps --install-dnf
+        $ ./autogen.sh sysdeps --install

     The dependency installer gets the data from [the rpm spec file](retrace-server.spec.in)